cybercongress/cybercongress/site/content/post/evangelism.md

 Other rewards are going to be monitored manually for the time being via communication between the coordinator and the acknowledged evangelists.

-To receive your referral link you should...
+In the coming days, we will automate the ability to receive a referral link from the app add gradually add other features.
+In the meantime, all you need to do is just apply and start using your link.
+Simply add `yournick` as shown above.
+That's it...

 ## For whom?
 Previous accomplishments are not a must.
 You decide how and what to do to achieve this.
 We believe this will help to generate healthy competition between the participants of the program.